aboutcircles/circles-groups/spec/Supergroup_cleanup.md

 #### Working (pseudocode) lists

 - **List A**: The list of all plausible candidates to be trusted in this round (i.e., all humans minus blacklisted ones).
 - **List B**: A copy of the list of previously trusted humans from the last iteration.
 (On start of service, first query Nethermind for current list of trusted accounts by group.)
 - **List C**: The newly built proposal for the trusted list in the current round.
+- **List D**: The list of currently backing humans, for determining new friends.

 ## Algorithm Steps